line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-You can see `@DecoratorFactory`_ annotation at the first line of the example.
-It specifies a factory class which implements DecoratorFactoryFunction_ interface.
-The factory will create an instance of LoggingService_ with parameters which you specified on the class or method like below.
+You can see :api:`@DecoratorFactory` annotation at the first line of the example.
+It specifies a factory class which implements :api:`DecoratorFactoryFunction` interface.
+The factory will create an instance of :api:`LoggingService` with parameters which you specified on the class or method like below.

 .. code-block:: java